Explore New Zealand's largest glaciers

 She's on Skis: Girls-only Groups

-This season we're offering an exclusive girls-only ski touring trip!
-Join two of New Zealand's select few female IFMGA guides - Lydia Bradey and Elke Braun-Elwert for a week of Glacier Ski Touring.
+After the success of last year's girls-only ski touring week, this season we'll again be offering She's on Skis!
+Join two of New Zealand's select few female ski guides - Elke Braun-Elwert and Anna Loomes for a week of Glacier Ski Touring.

 Prerequisites: Previous ski touring experience is required.
 Dates: Look for the ♀ icon in the dates section.